-Yes – but only as long as the appropriate tools are used, with caution, common sense and correct technique.
+Yes – but only as long as the appropriate tools are used (like our top recommended pubic hair trimmer), with caution, common sense and correct technique.
 The goal is to remove hair around your private parts, without getting razor bumps or itching.

-For a completely shaven look, again, opt for a body groomer that cuts close, a high quality electric shaver, or a multi-blade cartridge razor with a swiveling head.
+For a completely shaven look, again, opt for a body groomer that cuts close, with high-quality electric shaver foils.

 If it’s your first time shaving your pubic area – or it’s been a while – chances are that the hair is long, curly and dense.
 Just as you wouldn’t attack a six month-old beard with a razor, neither should you attempt to shave pubic hair that’s grown for more than a couple of weeks.

 Doing so can result in painful pulling, itching, irritation and ingrown hair.
 Instead, take those hairs down to size with an electric trimmer or clipper.

 Trim hair to about 1/16 of an inch, then proceed with a razor, or simply maintain your desired length through regular grooming.